mpv-player/mpv/DOCS/man/mpv.rst

   certainty.
 - Dropped frames, e.g. ``Dropped: 4``.
 Shows up only if the count is not 0.
 Can grow if the video framerate is higher than that of the display, or if video rendering is too slow.
-Also can be incremented on "hiccups" and when the video frame couldn't be displayed on time. (``vo-drop-frame-count`` property.)
+May also be incremented on "hiccups" and when the video frame couldn't be displayed on time. (``vo-drop-frame-count`` property.)
   If the decoder drops frames, the number of decoder-dropped frames is appended to the display as well, e.g.: ``Dropped: 4/34``.
 This happens only if